+1. Notification

-If a decision to terminate a member’s Mutual Ownership Contract is made on the basis of the complaints hearing, the member must notify the Manager of the Corporation, in writing and within ten (10) days of the receipt of the Corporation’s letter notifying him or her of termination.
-If he or she intends to appeal to the membership.
-The Manager then notifies the Board.
-The Board decides whether this appeal will be heard at the next Annual Membership Meeting or whether circumstances require a Special Membership Meeting.
+If the Board decides to terminate a member’s Mutual Ownership Contract, and if the member intends to appeal the Board’s decision to the Corporation’s membership, the member must notify Management, in writing and within ten (10) days after delivery of the Corporation’s letter notifying the member of termination.
+If the member notifies Management of the intention to appeal the Board’s decision to the membership, Management shall notify the Board.
+The Board then will decide whether this appeal will be heard at the next Annual Membership Meeting or whether circumstances require a Special Membership Meeting in advance of the Annual Membership Meeting.

+2. Membership Meeting – Board Presentation

+At the Annual or Special Membership Meeting, the members present will be notified of the Respondent’s appeal.
+A representative of the Board or Management then will make a presentation summarizing the evidence and the basis for the Board’s decision to terminate the member’s Mutual Ownership Contract.

+3. Membership Meeting – Member Presentation.

-The procedure at the time that the member’s appeal appears on the agenda of the meeting is that the Chair of the meeting, usually the President of the Corporation, reviews the circumstances that led to the decision to terminate the member’s contract.
-Next, the member, or his or her attorney or representative, addresses a formal appeal to the membership.
-A period of time is provided for the members present to ask for additional information from the Board or the respondent to help them reach a fair decision.
-At the conclusion of the question period, a “show of cards” vote is taken to determine whether or not the membership supports the Board’s action to terminate the contract.
-This decision is a final one and no other appeals, except to the Courts, are available to the member.
+The member, or the member’s attorney or assistant, may make a presentation to the membership, explaining the reasons for the appeal.
+A period of time will be provided for the members present to ask for additional information from the Board or the member to help them reach a fair decision.

+4. Membership Meeting – Vote on Appeal

+After the conclusion of the presentations and question period, a “show of cards” vote will be taken to determine whether or not the membership supports the Board’s action to terminate the contract.
+This decision of the membership is final.